hd-code/typescript-snippets/README.md

-# JS Snippets
+# Web Snippets

-This repo contains a collection of very helpful JS functions and snippets that I use again and again in several projects.
+This repo contains a collection of helpful code snippets for the web (TypeScript, Javascript, CSS).

 ## Structure

-- `build/` holds the compiled and minified code for distribution and TypeScript declaration files.
+- `build/` holds the compiled and minified JS code for distribution and TypeScript declaration files.
 This is generated automatically during a build process.
-- `src/` holds all the source code, which will be compiled to `build/`
+- `src/` holds the TypeScript code snippets, which will be compiled to `build/`
+- `styles/` holds a basic collection of CSS files, which can be used as a base for a new web project
 - `test/` holds automatic test scripts for the code in `src/`

 ## Development